Franchisee in Need of a Restrictive Covenant Lawyer? Schedule a Free Consultation Today

 A non-solicitation covenant prohibits a franchisee from contacting its former customers post-expiration or post-termination.
 Typically, this prohibition applies even if the franchisee wishes to contact its former customers in relation to a non-competing business.

-What is a Non-Competition Covenant?
+What is a Covenant Not to Compete?

 A non-competition covenant prohibits a franchisee from owning or working for a business that competes with the franchisor’s company-owned stores or its remaining franchisees.
 These covenants can vary widely in scope and duration, and this can directly impact their enforceability.